Teaching Credential Programs

 The Mild/Moderate credential authorizes the holder to teach students with disabilities in grades K-12, and adults up to age 22.

-The Moderate/Severe credential authorizes the holder to teach students with a wide range of special needs disabilities in grades K-12, and adults up to age 22.
+The Extensive Support Needs credential authorizes the holder to teach students with a wide range of special needs disabilities in grades K-12, and adults up to age 22.

 Integrated Teacher Education Programs (ITEP)

 To ease the growing K-12 shortage in California, policymakers have made it possible for teacher preparation programs to provide “Integrated Teacher Education Programs” (ITEP), a new combination 4-year, bachelor and credential option.
 Various bachelor's programs at SDSU will be offering an ITEP pathway.

 For more information about pathways to PK-12 teaching including the ITEP pathway, visit the TEACH website.